 Inspections with Infrared Imaging

-When it comes to inspections of buried piping systems, it is better to perform them at night.
+When it comes to inspections of buried piping systems, it is better to perform them at night or during the winter.
 Ideally, there should be light or zero wind.
 This is because the temperature differences underground will be easier to identify.
 Bright sunlight can interfere with the operation of infrared imaging technology.
 This is commonly called solar loading or solar reflection.
 If the pipes are located inside, it is still possible to perform them during the day.
 Do everything possible to eliminate interference from other light and heat sources, including sun that might shine through the window.

 It is possible to perform infrared imaging inspections on foot, using an aircraft, or via motor vehicle.
 The thermal imager needs to be maneuvered over the piping pathway itself.
 Because pipes are usually built in straight lines with well-defined networks, they should show up on the infrared imaging scanner.
 If the pipe appears to have a bulge in it, this could be a sign of a link.
 Usually, this is an ill-defined shape.
 On the scanner, the leak might show up as a different color when compared to the rest of the pipe.
 This is because the liquid is usually heated or cooled as it passes through the pipe.
 When it leaves the piping system itself, there will be a sudden temperature change, which should cause the liquid to change color.